codecentric/hikaku/micronaut/README.md

 + Supports optional header parameter based on the existence of a default value
   + _Examples:_ `@Header("allow-cache", defaultValue = "true") otherName: String`

+### Consumes

++ Supports default media type `application/json`

++ Supports single and multiple media type declarations in Controller annotation

++ Supports Consumes annotation with single and multiple media type declarations on class and function

++ Supports Consumes annotation overriding the value of the Controller annotation

+### Produces

++ Supports default media type `application/json`

++ Supports single and multiple media type declarations in Controller annotation

++ Supports Produces annotation with single and multiple media type declarations on class and function

++ Supports Produces annotation overriding the value of the Controller annotation

 ## Usage